COALA-sftwr/monkey-model-kits/README.md

 You have several options at this point:
 * Creating a file
 * Opening a file
-* Deleting a file
 * Displaying the help message

 MMK for now can only open .mkit files since I haven't yet decided of a standard to handle .csv's.<br>

-When opening or creating a file, the file name is not case-sensitive so writing "open test" will open the same file as "open TEsT" on windows.
+When opening or creating a file, on windows the file name won't be case sensitive: meaning "test" and "TEsT" are the same files; but watch out: on linux files are case sensitive.
 ### Creating a file
 You simply have to write "create [file name]", MMK will then create a file in the default folder.